Exploring OMOP concepts with R

 Answer: There are 8 distinct domains other than ‘None’ in this dataset.

-Filtering concepts by domain, vocabulary and standard concept status
+Filtering concepts by domain, vocabulary, class and standard concept status

-Let’s look into filtering concepts based on their domain and vocabulary.
+Let’s look into filtering concepts based on their domain, vocabulary, concept_class and standard_concept status.

 Challenge